thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 From an execution perspective, triggering a sub-operation is similar to running a background script.

 - The calling command workflow is paused while the sub-operation is processed.
-- The calling workflow move to an `on_exec` state from where to sub-operation execution is watched until success, failure or timeout.
+- The calling workflow moves to an `on_exec` state from where the sub-operation execution is watched until success, failure or timeout.
 - A specific `"await-operation-completion"` action is to be used for this `on_exec` state where the sub-operation completion is awaited.
 - The steps following the sub-operation completion are defined on the `on_exec` state with `on_success`, `on_error` and `on_timeout` handlers.